mesoform/concierge-app-playbook/README.md

 [Containerpilot](https://github.com/joyent/containerpilot) file.
 Then builds an image and runs a set of tests against the build.
 It wraps up some other common roles for creating our Docker images ready to be used in a Concierge Paradigm environment.
 The role has been split into 4 parts:
-1. configure-concierge-repo: This repository.
+1. concierge-app-playbook: This repository.
 The purpose of which is to get you your own custom repository setup to start building your application container
 1. create-concierge-app: This submodule role takes the variables, scripts and any files needed for your application and constructs the necessary application configuration files (if using templates) and orchestration files for managing the lifecycle of your